Inflation has taken off with a vengeance over the last 12 months. This has resulted in rising prices for food, fuel and much more!

 No matter your financial situation, inflation will impact you.
-According to the latest MoneyWhizz poll, a high percentage of those in their 30’s and 40’s say they feel financially vulnerable to even small changes to their present financial situation.
-But even for those in retirement, inflation can also have a very significant impact as it erodes the value of their fixed incomes.
+According to the latest MoneyWhizz poll, a high percentage of those in their 30’s and 40’s say they feel financially vulnerable to even small changes in their financial situation.
+For those in retirement, inflation erodes the value of their fixed incomes.

 How is inflation determined?

 There are two things to remember about inflation.
 First, how it is measured and second, how it is controlled.

 Inflation is measured in Ireland by tracking the cost of a ‘basket’ of goods and services.
 This includes items such as food, clothing, transport, alcohol and much more.
 Prices are tracked and reported monthly.

 More importantly, how inflation is controlled is no longer a matter for the Irish authorities as this has been taken over by the European Central Bank since the launch of the Euro.
 Here, interest rates are used as the primary tool to limit and control inflation.
 The ECB uses a ‘target’ rate of inflation of 2% which means that as inflation rises, it would typically increase interest rates.
 The ECB has signaled it will increase interest rates in July.

 Since no one can precisely predict when inflation will ease off (or fall), there are several practices you should consider (if you haven’t already) to become more financially resilient.